 - Ensure your notes refer to the Case Center pagination.

-During this review, parties should identify any documents that have been inappropriately uploaded by opposing parties by making a case note in Case Center specifying the document(s) and why it/they should not have been uploaded.
+During this review, parties should identify any documents that have been inappropriately uploaded by opposing parties by making a note in Case Center specifying the document(s) and why it/they should not have been uploaded.
+More information on using the notes function in Case Center is available below.
 Where a confirmation form is required for the event, any documents that have been improperly uploaded should also be noted on that form.

 Below are tips to support using Case Center effectively during your appearance before the Court.